MaximBazarov/Unicore/README.md

 }
 ```

-1. A wildcard used  because we don't need a payload
-2. We calculate a new value for `counter`
+1. We calculate a new value for `counter`

 And tests would look something like this: